30 Something: Critical reception

-NME gave the album 10/10, saying "this brilliant, bold record will still be among the best 10 albums of the year come the end of '91: testimony to how Carter, the unlikely lads of the past two years, have nailed down their instinctive feel for pop with a hookline and point of view."
+NME gave the album 10/10, saying, "This brilliant, bold record will still be among the best ten albums of the year come the end of '91: testimony to how Carter, the unlikely lads of the past two years, have nailed down their instinctive feel for pop with a hookline and a point of view."

 New Internationalist, who give different ratings for different components of the albums they review, rated the album four stars out of five based on "Politics" and three stars out of five based on "Entertainment."
 The magazine said "1991 appears to belong to Carter.
 They are that rare thing, a band that wholeheartedly addresses its time, that truly belongs to it."
 They were very favourable towards the band's lyrics, saying "Carter's bluff, seedy ebullience is a welcome antidote to the rather fey self-regard that's dominated indie pop over the last decade, from the Jesus and Mary Chain to the current blissed-out hedonism of Happy Mondays and their baggy ilk," but did however note that "it has to be said that Carter's musical style is limited in the extreme – for the most part, a ragged thrash that happens to be played largely on sequencers rather than guitars.
 The music and the rasping vocals give diminishing returns – the real pleasure has to be sought in the pun-laden lyrics."